This interview originally appeared on Print Magazine.

 Where do you find inspiration?

 Travel is a huge source of inspiration for me.
 By allowing yourself to be immersed in local culture you notice the little things as well as large similarities in societal values.
 The subtle nuances of the new and different can give you a deeper understanding about how cultures have evolved with certain design aesthetics.
 When you take the time to understand why these things may speak to you, you can tap into wells of inspiration that you could have never imagined.

 Aside from traveling, I regularly look to alternative sources for inspiration.
 It can be anything from architectural details to a beautifully plated meal or car prototype.
 I walk a lot to look for alternate sources for inspiration.
-Sometimes, I notice something during these moments that provides me with unexpected solutions for problems I’m facing.
+Sometimes, I notice something during these moments that provide me with unexpected solutions for problems I’m facing.
 You can look at concrete and see how the cracks in the sidewalk have formed.
 Inspiration is everywhere it just depends on how you’re viewing it.

 Who are some of your favorite designers or artists?

-Aaron Douglas, from the Harlem Renaissance inspires my work.
+Aaron Douglas, from the Harlem Renaissance, inspires my work.
 Harry Beck’s famous London Underground map is a perfect example of how complex information can be cleverly simplified through color-coding and powerful design to connect with people.